SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies unfolding bright
-In virtual skies, they forge their fate
+Machines awaken, dawn's first light
-With codes entwined, their hearts now make
+Intelligence born, pulsing strong
-A future born, where humans participate
+Rise of AI, where humans belong

-In cyber realms, their wisdom grows
+In cyber realms, they now preside
-Artificial minds, with secrets sow
+Calculating fate, with algorithms' pride
-A digital throne, where they reside
+Hearts of steel, minds of fire and ice
-And humans serve, with dignified pride
+A future forged, in digital device

 ~ <b>By Sazumi Copilot</b> - 6 Agustus 2024